AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 **🧬1.3 Transformation**

  -> Iterate the process to thoroughly extract the model, body type, version, and engine.
 The final data would look neat and tidy.

  ![image](https://github.com/user-attachments/assets/5f560162-09bd-4fd4-a218-82ebfe2d19db)

+  -> Apply filters in Excel to identify issues( missing data and wrong values) in the 4 columns

 💊 Assign Regular Cab|CrewMax Cab|Xtracab|Extended Cab|Access Cab|Double Cab to "Cab" in Body_type as those are all cabs body.

+💊 Apply filters in Excel to identify issues( missing data and wrong values) in the 4 columns

 ### 📌2.
 Data Visualization
 ☑️ Load data to Power BI Desktop